 Week 4: Deploy to 20-30% of traffic initially.
 Monitor conversation logs daily.
 Address knowledge gaps immediately.
 Gradually increase traffic allocation.

 Building an effective AI chatbot is one of the highest-impact investments a UK SME can make.
 The technology is mature, platforms are accessible, and cost savings are well-documented.
 The key is approaching it methodically — start focused, measure everything, and refine continuously.
-If you need guidance selecting the right platform or want expert support with implementation, get in touch with the Cloudswitched team to discuss your requirements and build a chatbot strategy that delivers real results.
+Businesses that invest the time to properly plan their chatbot strategy, select the right platform for their specific needs, and commit to ongoing optimisation consistently report some of the highest returns on investment of any technology initiative.